pvcnt/accio/docs/docs/configuration.md

 Clusters defined in these two files are merged, the latter file having the precedence in case of a cluster defined in both files.
 The first cluster ever defined is the default cluster, that is used if none is explicitly given.

-An simple configuration file looks like this:
+A simple configuration file looks like this:

 ```json
 [{